scalableinternetservices/ucsb_website/_slide_src/13_http2_quic.md

 With binary framing, header compression becomes easy.

-Initially implemented using GZIP, but CRIME attack revealked weaknesses.
+Initially implemented using GZIP, but CRIME attack revealed weaknesses.

 * If an attacker can inject data, compressed size can leak information.